Micro Master's Degree in Strategic Human Resource Management

 • 2.3 Develop a human resource plan for an organisation.

-3. Understand how contemporary issues in external business environment impact organisations and the management of Human Resources.
+3. Understand how contemporary issues in the external business environment impact organisations and Human Resources management.

 • 3.1 Apply the tools for analysing the organisational environment.